Best Dog Breed for Special Needs Child

 Poodle

-A poodle is the best small dog breed for special needs child in my opinion.
+A poodle is the best small dog breed for special needs children in my opinion.

-They are fantastic dogs with full of humor and affection.
+They are fantastic dogs full of humor and affection.
 Their intelligence and loyalty are one of a kind.
-With a small profile and positive energy wrapped around them, Poodles make great friends for autistic children.
+With a small profile and positive energy wrapped around them, Poodles can make a great friends for an autistic child as a psychiatric service dog.

 If you happen to opt for a mixed poodle, it’s okay.
-You can rest assure that the combination can give the best traits for a support dog around kids.
+You can rest assured that the combination can give the best traits for a support dog around kids.

 Beagle